5 from 7 votes

 Hope you enjoy this spiced Pumpkin Cannoli recipe.
 Tell me in the comments what you added to the filling!

 Looking for more fun fall desserts?
 Try this quick and easy Pumpkin Dump Cake and Caramel Apple Bars!
 For more Italian fall recipes, check out my Italian Thanksgiving with all sorts of ideas.
+Or this Pumpkin Cannoli Cake would also make a great fall dessert.

 pumpkin cannoli stacked on white plate